 The Bottom Line

 Self-care is a life skill that you can learn and develop over time.
-There are many different practices you can include in your self-care routine.
+There are many different practices and self-care tips you can include in your self-care journey.
 Meditation, mindfulness, physical exercise, and journaling are just a few examples.
 It can also help to keep an individualized self-care checklist that you can review and update, according to your personal needs.
 If you’re looking for a great template to use, follow this link to download our printable self-care checklist today!